Nenad Đorđević: International career

-Đorđević was capped 17 times for the national team of Serbia and Montenegro, scoring one goal.
-He was also a member of the team at the 2006 FIFA World Cup.
+Đorđević was capped 17 times for the Serbia and Montenegro national team, scoring one goal.
+He was also a member of the team at the 2006 FIFA World Cup, where he played his final international against Ivory Coast.

 Coaching career

 On 18 November 2015 Đorđević announced, that he from the 2016 season would function as a playing assistant manager for IFK Berga.
 He announced his retirement from playing at the end of the season.
 In 2017, Đorđević was hired as a youth coach by local club Kalmar Södra IF.

 On 18 November 2017, Đorđević returned to his former club Kalmar FF as a youth coach.
 He worked as the manager of the club's U16's, U17's and U19's, before leaving at the end of 2020.

 On 6 September 2021, Đorđević was hired as an assistant coach by Hammarby IF in Allsvenskan, under head coach Miloš Milojević.
 He left the position at the end of the year when Milojević was sacked.
 On 2 February 2022, it was announced that Đorđević would become the head coach of the club's feeder team Hammarby TFF, eventually leading the side to finish 6th in the domestic third tier Ettan.
 In early 2023, Đorđević returned to the role as an assistant coach in Hammarby's senior squad, working with Martí Cifuentes.

+He left Hammarby on 15 June 2023, becoming the assistant coach to his former colleague Miloš Milojević at Al Wasl in the UAE Pro League.